razvami/katacoda-scenarios/kube-demo/step1.md

        - containerPort: 8080
 ```

+Create the pod with the following command: ``kubectl apply -f pod.yaml``

 Check the status of the pod: ``kubectl get pod webapp1``

 Check the details of the pod: ``kubectl describe pod webapp1``